 12.2.
 How non-ARC code ensures a collection element’s persistence

 12.3.
-Imaginary scenario of how ARC ensures a collection element’s persistence
+Imaginary scenario: ARC ensures a collection element’s persistence

 12.4.
 A simple retaining setter